tailhook/vagga/docs/build_steps.rst

    This installs dependencies and ``devDependencies`` from ``package.json`` into a container's ``/usr/lib/node_modules``.

-   The settings in :step:`NpmConfig` to affect this command.
+   The settings in :step:`NpmConfig` do affect this command.

    Options: